 - 61. Under Section 2.1, paragraph 1, of the Ministerial Decree on Electricity and Drinking Water in the BES Islands, ACM can choose to lay down the method for a period of three to ten years.
 The advantage of a longer period is that utility companies have certainty and clarity for a long period on the way in which the tariffs are set.
 Moreover, in case of a long period the workload for both the regulator and the regulated utility companies and other stakeholders is less burdensome.
 The advantage of a short regulatory period is that changes or adjustments to the method can be made relatively quickly. - 62.
 For the first regulatory period, ACM opted for a three-year period.
 It wanted to gain experience of regulation in the Caribbean Netherlands before laying down the method for a long period.
-ACM has now gained this experience and has set the length of the second regulatory period at six years.
-In the draft method decision, ACM assumed a period of ten years, but based on the views of the utility companies ACM concluded that there is insufficient support for this.
-For this reason, ACM has adjusted this to six years.
-ACM expects this period to be sufficiently long to create a certain degree of stability in the method and also to (partially) meet the objections of the utility companies.
-This method therefore applies for the period from January 1st, 2020 to December 31st, 2025.
+ACM has now gained this experience and has set the length of the second regulatory period at ten years.
+This method therefore applies for the period from January 1st, 2020 to December 31st, 2029.
 Since the method is a policy rule, ACM may vary it (if particular circumstances turn out to be disproportionate).
-If compelling circumstances so require, ACM may also amend the method during the six-year period.
+If compelling circumstances so require, ACM may also amend the method during the ten-year period.